The Warsaw Hub

 The Warsaw Hub, previously known as Sienna Towers, is a complex of mixed-use buildings constructed by Belgian real estate developer Ghelamco in Warsaw, Poland.
-It consists of two 130m buildings and an 86-meter building.
-Construction started in the first quarter of 2016 and was completed by mid 2020, at a cost of one billion zlotys.
+It consists of two 130-meter tall high-rises and an 86-meter building totalling around 113 thousand square meters.
+Construction started in the first quarter of 2016 and was completed by mid 2020, at a cost of 1 billion zlotys.

+The complex was sold to Google in 2022 for around 583M euros.

-Warsaw Hub Fire
+Warsaw Hub fire

 On 7 June 2019, a fire broke out on floors 27–32 of one of the unfinished towers.
 130 firefighters participated in the operation, nobody was injured.
 The following inspection found no damage to the structure of the building.